Createdd/Writing/2020/articles/understandingCNN.md

 ### Style cost

+Now it is getting sophisticated.

-Again, make sure to understand the difference between style of an image and style loss of an image.
+Make sure to understand the difference between style of an image and style loss of an image.
 Both calculations are different.
 One is to detect the "style representation" (texture, colors, etc), the other is to compare the style of the original image with the style of the generated image.

-The novel idea here is to identify style of an image.
-This is done by
+The **total** style cost is calculated in two steps:
+1. the style cost of all conv layers.
+Identifiying the style of the style image
-1. Getting the feature vectors from a convolutional layer
+   a.
+Getting the feature vectors from a convolutional layer
-2. Comparing those vectors with feature vectors from another layer (finding its correlation)
+   b.
+Comparing those vectors with feature vectors from another layer (finding its correlation)
+2. the style cost between the original (the original style image!) and the generated image.

-The correlation is captuered by multiplying the feature map to its transpose, resulting in the gram matrix.
+To find the style the correlation is captuered by multiplying the feature map to its transpose, resulting in the gram matrix.

 ![](../assets/understandingCNN_2020-10-10-11-34-54.png)
 from [Aditya Guptas article](https://github.com/Adi-iitd/AI-Art) under [MIT License](https://github.com/Adi-iitd/AI-Art/blob/add-license-1/LICENSE)